Did you suffer permanent hair loss after taking the chemotherapy drug Taxotere?

 Studies show Taxotere, the most popular chemotherapy drug used to treat breast cancer, can cause permanent hair loss in a percentage of patients treated with the drug.
 This condition is known as permanent alopecia.

 If you or someone you love had hair loss as a result of taking Taxotere, you may be entitled to financial compensation.
-Call the attorneys at Hood National Law Group today to see if you qualify for a Taxotere Lawsuit.
+Call the attorneys at National Injury Help today to see if you qualify for a Taxotere Lawsuit.

 Call 1-800-214-1010 for a free case evaluation or use the form on the bottom of your screen.